dragonfly-predator/zoterosubcollection-htmlsync/README.md

 # zoterosubcollection-htmlsync

-# Zotero → GitHub Pages Sync
+# Zotero → HTML Page Sync

 Automatically publishes a formatted MLA 9th-edition bibliography from a Zotero subcollection to a GitHub Pages site.
 The page includes full-text search.